-- Donation-based crowdfunding is used by nonprofits (and projects that raise funds under the auspices of tax-exempt fiscal sponsors) to provide an opportunity for donors to support worthy causes.
-(While taxes aren't a concern, nonprofit organizations may want to investigate state charitable solicitation registration laws.)
-Similarly, if you use crowdfunding to raise money for a personal cause, such as paying medical expenses, the donations are considered non-taxable gifts, as long as the donor does not receive anything in return.
-(If someone gives you more than the annual gift tax exclusion amount \$15,000 in 2018 the donor must file a gift tax return.) - Equity-based crowdfunding allows entrepreneurs to find investors who are interested in purchasing equity in their startups or other privately held small businesses.
+- Donation-based crowdfunding is used by nonprofits (and projects that raise funds under the auspices of tax-exempt fiscal sponsors2) to provide an opportunity for donors to support worthy causes.
+(While taxes aren't a concern, nonprofit organizations may want to investigate state charitable solicitation registration laws.3) Similarly, if you use crowdfunding to raise money for a personal cause, such as paying medical expenses, the donations are considered non-taxable gifts, as long as the donor does not receive anything in return.
+(If someone gives you more than the annual gift tax exclusion amount \$16,000 in 2022 the donor may have to file a gift tax return.) - Equity-based crowdfunding allows entrepreneurs to find investors who are interested in purchasing equity in their startups or other privately held small businesses.
 These investments are not considered taxable income. - Rewards-based campaigns promise backers "thank you" incentives in exchange for their support.
-Artists, writers, musicians, filmmakers, makers and gamers were early adopters of rewards-based crowdfunding and continue to use platforms such as Kickstarter, Indiegogo, RocketHub and GoFundMe to finance their projects.
+Artists, writers, musicians, filmmakers, makers and gamers were early adopters of rewards-based crowdfunding and continue to use platforms such as GoFundMe, Kickstarter and Indiegogo to finance their projects.
 Generally, the revenue counts as business income, so the taxman wants his share of the proceeds.